-"..an LMP may be particularly appropriate for a second maintenance plan, as the area will have demonstrated attainment of the PM2.5 NAAQS for at least 8 years.
+"...an LMP may be particularly appropriate for a second maintenance plan, as the area will have demonstrated attainment of the PM2.5 NAAQS for at least 8 years.
 To meet the requirement in the transportation conformity regulation, i.e., demonstrate that it would be unreasonable to expect that the area would experience enough motor vehicle growth for a NAAQS violation to occur, an LMP submission for an area's second maintenance plan should again address the area's PM2.5 air quality trends and its historical and projected VMT."

 As discussed in Chapter 2 and above, measured PM2.5 concentrations in the compliance monitors have demonstrated attainment of the PM2.5 NAAQS for at least 13 years.
-The latest 2021 monitoring data is approximately 34 percent below the 24-hour 35 mg/m standard in New Jersey's northern area and approximately 26 percent below the standard in New Jersey's southern area.
-The historical trends demonstrate a significant decreasing trend from 2001 to 2021 of approximately 44 percent in the northern area and 54 percent in the southern area.
-The trends continue to show a decreasing trend from 2010 to 2021 of approximately 20 percent in the southern area.
+The latest 2022 monitoring data is approximately 37 percent below the 24-hour 35 μ g/m3 standard in New Jersey's northern area and approximately 34 percent below the standard in New Jersey's southern area.
+The historical trends demonstrate a significant decreasing trend from 2001 to 2022 of approximately 49 percent in the northern area and 60 percent in the southern area.
+The trends continue to show a decreasing trend from 2010 to 2022 of approximately 26 percent in the northern area and 30 percent in the southern area.
 While data in the recent four to five years is relatively flat, some recent design values appear to be biased high as they have incomplete data, however, they are still significantly below the standard.

-Direct PM2.5 and NOx emissions from onroad sources subject to Transportation Conformity in

-New Jersey have steadily decreased over the past few decades and these emissions are projected to continue their significant decline into the future.
+Direct PM2.5 and NO_x emissions from onroad sources subject to Transportation Conformity in New Jersey have steadily decreased over the past few decades and these emissions are projected to continue their significant decline into the future.
 The base inventory (2007) included in New Jersey's redesignation and maintenance plan, and in Table 4-1 of this SIP, estimated onroad direct PM2.5 emissions for the northern maintenance area at 3,677 tons per year while the periodic emissions inventory for 2017 estimated that value at 1,397 tons per year.
-The 2007 onroad NOx inventories, shown in Table 4-2, are 93,385 tons and 38,932 tons for those same years, respectively.
-The changes represent a 30 percent direct PM2.5 decrease, and a 46 percent NOx decrease in New Jersey's northern PM2.5 area.
+The 2007 onroad NO_x inventories, shown in Table 4-2, are 93,385 tons and 38,932 tons for those same years, respectively.
+The changes represent a 30 percent direct PM2.5 decrease, and a 46 percent NO_x decrease in New Jersey's northern PM2.5 area.
 The Metropolitan Planning Organizations (MPOs) that cover the counties in New Jersey's PM2.5 maintenance areas project both vehicle miles traveled (VMT) and emissions for future years.
-The final conformity determination in North Jersey Transportation Planning Authority's (NJTPA's) 2050 Plan estimates direct PM2.5 emissions at 1,124 tons in 2022 and 831 tons in 2030, with NOx emissions at 21,454 tons and 12,334 tons for those same years, respectively.
-This represents reductions of 26 percent and 43 percent for direct PM2.5 and NOx, respectively.
-Over the period between 2022 and 2030, New Jersey's northern PM2.5 maintenance area is projected to see VMT grow by 2.13 percent; about 0.27 percent per year.
+The final conformity determination23 in North Jersey Transportation Planning Authority's (NJTPA's) 2050 Plan estimates direct PM2.5 emissions at 1,124 tons in 2022 and 831 tons in 2030, with NO_x emissions at 21,454 tons and 12,334 tons for those same years, respectively.
+This represents reductions of 26 percent and 43 percent for direct PM2.5 and NO_x, respectively.
+Over the period between 2022 and 2030, New Jersey's northern PM2.5 maintenance area is projected to see VMT grow by 2.13 percent; about 0.27 percent per vear.